myhelmisaari/DD2480-Big-Brain-CI/README.md

 Now the CI-server should be ready to be used.

 ### Using the CI-server
 To test the CI-server there is a specific branch prepared.
-Follow the following steps in the terminal to proceed.
+Follow the steps below in the terminal to proceed.
 These steps assumes you have already cloned the repository.
 1. Go to the assessment branch using the command `git checkout -b assessment origin/assessment`
 1. Make a change somewhere
 1. Commit and push the changes to `GitHub`